Summer 2021 Online Instruction

 - To download the required forms, confirm the document submission deadline, and for additional information regarding complying with the immunization requirement, please visit the HUHS website.

-As all Summer 2020 courses will be taught online, the immunization documentation requirement is waived for Summer 2020.
+As all Summer 2021 non-degree programs will be online, the immunization documentation requirement is waived for non-degree Summer 2021 students.

 Non-degree summer students will receive email communications to the email address that was submitted on their admissions application.
 Non-degree summer students will not receive a Harvard email address.